NiloGregginz33/QMGRExperiments/README.md

 no time travel for anything that happenens before this obviously tho that would be cheating and breaking the rules lol

+It seems like now hacking the hologram directly is the next step and i have already started experimenting using 2 qubit systems in a lower dimensional space, idk i wanna touch it im so close

 DISCOVERY OF CAUSAL TIME LOOPS

 the MultiverseFactory will allow you to make almost any quantum experiment become true so I dreamed up a bunch